-- Calculated based on 24,654,416 ordinary shares as of March 31, 2017 and 65,673 ordinary shares as of March 25, 2016. - Calculated based on 25,640,089 diluted ordinary shares as of March 31, 2017 and 249,889 diluted ordinary shares as of March 25, 2016.
+- During the second quarter of 2017, we identified a material weakness in our internal control over financial reporting related to ineffective periodic risk assessment over control activities that ensure the ending inventory balances of our Malaysia and Singapore subsidiaries were recorded at the appropriate U.S. Dollar functional currency rate.
+During our previous consolidation process, we had a manual process that translated these inventory balances into the U.S. Dollar functional currency at incorrect rates for these subsidiaries due to system limitations, and we did not implement a control to reconcile the ending inventory balance at our Malaysia and Singapore subsidiaries to the final inventory balance reported in our consolidated financial statements.
+This material weakness resulted in an accumulated overstatement of inventory as of March 31, 2017 of approximately \$1.75 million.
+We have completed the re-implementation of our Oracle system, which allows for a systems-based calculation of inventory purchases and ending inventory at the proper U.S. Dollar functional currency rates, and we have implemented a control to reconcile the final Malaysia and Singapore inventory sub-ledger balances to the final balances recorded in consolidation - Calculated based on 24,848,365 ordinary shares as of June 30, 2017 and 85,589 ordinary shares as of June 24, 2016. - Calculated based on 26,063,527 diluted ordinary shares as of June 30, 2017 and 277,554 diluted ordinary shares as of June 24, 2016.
 Adjusted net income from continuing operations and adjusted diluted EPS are non-GAAP financial measures.
 See "-Summary Consolidated Financial Data" for a discussion of adjusted net income from continuing operations, including the definition thereof and the reason for its inclusion.
-A reconciliation of estimated and actual net income from continuing operations to estimated and actual adjusted net income for the three months ended March 31, 2017 and March 25, 2016, respectively, is set forth below. - For the quarter ended March 25, 2016, assumes the shares sold in our initial public offering, the conversion of all our outstanding preferred shares into ordinary shares, and vesting of restricted shares and options that vested at our initial public offering occurred at the beginning of the measurement period, for comparability between current and prior periods.
+A reconciliation of estimated and actual net income from continuing operations to estimated and actual adjusted net income for the three months ended June 30, 2017 and June 24, 2016, respectively, is set forth below. - For the quarter ended June 24, 2016, assumes the shares sold in our initial public offering, the conversion of all our outstanding preferred shares into ordinary shares, and vesting of restricted shares and options that vested at our initial public offering occurred at the beginning of the measurement period, for comparability between current and prior periods.

-The increase in sales from the first quarter of 2016 to the first quarter of 2017 was primarily due to an increase in our market share at our two largest customers and an increase in the volume of purchases by our two largest customers driven by overall industry growth.
+The increase in sales from the three months ended June 24, 2016 to the three months ended June 30, 2017 was primarily due to an increase in our market share at our two largest customers and an increase in the volume of purchases by our two largest customers driven by overall industry growth.

-The increase in net income from continuing operations from the first quarter of 2016 to the first quarter of 2017 was primarily due to an increase in sales volume.
+The increase in net income from continuing operations from the three months ended June 24, 2016 to the three months ended June 30, 2017 was primarily due to an increase in sales volume.

-The following table presents a reconciliation of our estimated and actual net income from continuing operations to our estimated and actual non-GAAP adjusted net income for the three months ended March 31, 2017 and March 25, 2016, respectively.
+The following table presents a reconciliation of our estimated and actual net income from continuing operations to our estimated and actual non-GAAP adjusted net income from continuing operations for the three months ended June 30, 2017 and June 24, 2016, respectively.
 Net income from continuing operations is the most directly comparable financial measure presented in accordance with GAAP and has been estimated based on our preliminary operating results.
-For a discussion of adjusted net income, including the definition of adjusted net income and a reconciliation of the differences between adjusted net income from continuing operations and net income from continuing operations for 2014, 2015 and 2016, see "-Summary Consolidated Financial Data."
+For a discussion of adjusted net income, including the definition of adjusted net income from continuing operations and a reconciliation of the differences between adjusted net income from continuing operations for 2014, 2015 and 2016 and the three months ended March 25, 2016 and March 31, 2017, see "-Summary Consolidated Financial Data."